kvosbur/chicken-automate/README.md

         - look for lots of grey space
         - if grey space present then you swiped to the end
         - otherwise make reasonable swipes based on items present
-- Farm Upgrade
+- Farm Upgrade  X
     - ALready know egg location
     - Need to occasionally click and see if button is grey or green
     - If green then click
         - Reset any internal state as needed
-- Prestige
+- Prestige   X
     - Already know egg location
     - Navigate from blue button there
     - When the hell to press?